OmarMiniesy/Notes/Offensive Security/Windows Security/Kerberoasting.md

 - Limiting the number of accounts with SPNs.
 - Disable accounts that are no longer used/needed.
 - Ensure strong passwords to counter the brute force cracking mechanisms.
 (100+ characters)
-- The usage of *Group Managed Service Accounts (GMSA)*, which are service accounts that are managed by [[Active Directory]] and cannot be user anywhere except their designated server.
+- The usage of *Group Managed Service Accounts (GMSA)*, which are service accounts that are managed by [[Active Directory]] and cannot be used anywhere except their designated server.
 	- The password of these accounts are rotated automatically.

 ### Detection